 7. Do I need a solicitor?

 Yes.
 A solicitor ensures that the person selling the house has a legal right to do so.
 They will deal with the stamp duty, land registry, collecting and transferring of money.
-They will also provide legal advice and process your transactions for exchange of contracts and completion.
+They will also provide legal advice and process your transactions for the exchange of contracts as well as completion.